Course Outline

 Blended learning

-Laboratory 1 – Lab classes will occur X2/week for 11 weeks (all weeks except weeks 4 and 8).
-These support students in applying learning to clinical contexts and practical skill development and will take place within the physiotherapy practice laboratories.
+Laboratory 1 – Lab classes will support students in applying learning to clinical contexts and practical skill development.
+These will take place within the physiotherapy practice laboratories on a bi weekly basis.
 4hrs Week 1 11 times

 Course Topics